Hildah-art/TERMOCAST/README.md

 TermoCast is a lightweight Command Line Interface (CLI) weather application built with Python.
 It uses SQLAlchemy for managing weather data storage in a local SQLite database and Click for a beautiful and user-friendly CLI.

----

-## 🚀 Features
+🚀 Features

-- Add weather entries for a city with temperature and description.
+ Add weather entries for a city with temperature and description.
-- View all stored weather logs.
+ View all stored weather logs.
-- Filter weather data by city.
+ Filter weather data by city.
-- Update or delete weather records.
+ Update or delete weather records.
-- Clean and simple terminal interface.
+ Clean and simple terminal interface.

----

-## 🛠 Tech Stack
+🛠 Tech Stack

-- *Python 3.10+*
+ *Python
-- *SQLAlchemy* for ORM
+ *SQLAlchemy for ORM
-- *SQLite* as the database
+ *SQLite as the databse

-## 📁 Project Structure
+ 📁 Project Structure
 .
 ├── LICENSE
 ├── Pipfile